dockur/windows-arm/readme.md

   |---|---|---|---|---|
   | `win11`   | Windows 11 Pro         | Microsoft    | Fast    | 6.4 GB    |
   | `win10`   | Windows 10 Pro         | Microsoft    | Fast    | 5.8 GB    |

+  For the x86 and x64 versions use [dockur/windows](https://github.com/dockur/windows/)

 * ### How do I increase the amount of CPU or RAM?

   By default, 2 CPU cores and 4 GB of RAM are allocated to the container, as those are the minimum requirements of Windows 11.